Rakwa/CoqTL/fr.inria.atlanmod.coqtl.coq/preservation/README.md

   1. first, navigate to the `clean` folder in the command line

-  2. `./compile.sh` to create a compiled snapshot of coqtl
+  2. `./compile.sh` to create a compiled snapshot of CoqTL

-  3. run each test driver that corresponds to each evolution scenario, the expected result is all tests passes (the oracle of each test specify whether it should break or not).
+  3. run each test driver that corresponds to each evolution scenario, the expected result is all tests pass (the oracle of each test specifies whether it should break or not).